wso2/docs-mi/en/docs/get-started/key-concepts.md

 ## Data Services

-The data in your organization can be a complex pool of information that is stored in heterogeneous systems.
-Data services are created for the purpose of decoupling the data from its infrastructure.
-In other words, when you create a data service in WSO2 Micro Integrator, the data that is stored in a storage system (such as an RDBMS) can be exposed in the form of a service.
+The data in your organization can be a complex pool of information stored in heterogeneous systems.
+Data services are created to decouple the data from its infrastructure.
+In other words, when you create a data service in WSO2 Micro Integrator, the data that is stored in a storage system (such as an RDBMS) can be exposed as a service.
 This allows users (that may be any application or system) to access the data without interacting with the original source of the data.
 Data services are, thereby, a convenient interface for interacting with the database layer in your organization.

 A data service in WSO2 Micro Integrator is a SOAP-based web service by default.
-However, you also have the option of creating REST resources, which allows applications and systems to consume the data service to have both SOAP-based, and RESTful access to your data.
+However, you also have the option to create REST resources, which allows applications and systems to consume the data service to have both SOAP-based and RESTful access to your data.

 ---
 ## Other concepts